openstack/openstack-manuals/doc/install-guide-rst/source/neutron-network-node.rst

 ==================================

-The network node primarily handles internal and external routing and DHCP services for virtual networks.
+The network node primarily handles internal and external routing and :term:`DHCP` services for virtual networks.

 **To configure prerequisites**